A curse or a blessing? Reviews have the power to either make or break your business.

 Your positive reviews are your biggest asset.
 You just have to know how to amplify them.

-And that’s not complicated as it sounds.
+And that’s not as complicated as it sounds.
 You can use a review management platform and automate the process.
 Here’s how you can incorporate your reviews into your marketing strategy and use them for marketing campaigns and much more.

-1. Display website review widgets – Showcasing your best reviews will influence your reputation a big time.
+Showcasing your best reviews will influence your reputation a big time.
 You can embed review widgets on your website in many ways.

-- Display the reviews on your ‘About Us’ page
+• Display the reviews on your ‘About Us’ page

-- Put them in a header on your home page
+• Put them in a header on your home page

-- Create a dedicated reviews and testimonials page
+• Create a dedicated reviews and testimonials page

-- Display product reviews on the product pages
+• Display product reviews on the product pages

-- Create a carousel of your favorites
+• Create a carousel of your favorites

-2. Embed a review badge – Go on and display a review badge out of your Google and Facebook reviews on your website.
+Go on and display a review badge out of your Google and Facebook reviews on your website.
 It will make your overall rating stand out and build trust among customers and website visitors.
+Choose the best review widgets for your website:

-3. Use customer testimonials in ads – Social proof is one of the most effective ways to influence potential customers’ decisions.
+Social proof is one of the most effective ways to influence potential customers’ decisions.
 Testimonials are an excellent way for you to show off your satisfied customer base and gain more new ones by using social media ads, like Facebook.

 5. Monitor and analyze